hktuto/docpal-v4/README.md

 ### Prerequisites

-- Node.js (LTS version)
+- Node.js 22+ (Required for Mac)
-- PNPM 8.14.3 or higher
+- PNPM 8.0.0 or higher

 ### Installation